mossbanay/Psychology-3-4/Questions/Chapter13.md

 The fight-flight response is controlled by the autonomic nervous system, which is not consciously regulated.

+---

+#### What is the HPA axis?

+The HPA axis is the interaction that exists between the hypothalamus, pituitary gland and the adrenal cortex during the production of cortisol in response to a stressor.

+#### Outline the key physiological changes involved in the HPA axis

+Release of ACTH from the pituitary gland, release of cortisol from the adrenal cortex.

+#### When is the HPA axis likely to be initiated?

+After an extended duration of stress.

+---

+#### What 'stress hormones' are released during the fight-flight response?

+Adrenaline and noradrenaline

+#### What 'stress hormones' are released if the fight-flight stimulus persists?

+Cortisol

+---

+#### Explain the role of the adrenal glands in physiological responses to stress.

+The adrenal glands regulate the amount of adrenaline, noradrenaline and cortisol released into the blood.

+---

+A research study measuring the effectiveness of a stress reduction course used cortisol level as their dependent variable.

+#### Is cortisol a valid dependent variable for this study?

+Yes

+#### If the stress reduction was effective, what would happen to the participants' cortisol levels?

+The levels of cortisol would reduce

+---

+You are a passenger in a car when the driver suddenly slam on the breaks to avoid hitting a dog.
+Outline and explain the physiological changes likely to occur during:

+#### the first 30 seconds

+Jump in adrenaline and noradrenaline, increase in cortisol

+#### after about 20 minutes

+Little to no adrenaline or noradrenaline left, decrease in cortisol down to normal levels

 # Learning Activity 13.3
 # Learning Activity 13.4
 # Learning Activity 13.6